island-lang/island-lang.github.io/README.md

 	when b == 0: abs(a), otherwise: gcd(b, a mod b)
 ```

-This function uses a dictionary and a `when` statement to convert an integer number on the range 1..999 to words:
+This function uses a structure and a `when` statement to convert an integer number on the range 1..999 to words:
 ```isl
 function numToWords(num: 1..999): string
 	let numberNames = { 0: "", 1: "one", 2: "two", 3: "three", 4: "four", 5: "five", 6: "six", 7: "seven", 8: "eight", 9: "nine", 10: "ten", 11: "eleven", 12: "thirteen", 13: "thirteen", 14: "fourteen", 15: "fifteen", 16: "sixteen", 17: "seventeen", 18: "eighteen", 19: "nineteen", 20: "twenty", 30: "thirty", 40: "fourty", 50: "fifty", 60: "sixty", 70: "seventy", 80: "eighty", 90: "ninety" }